zepif/little-RISC-V/README.md

 # little-RISC-V

-A RISC-V core, first in Python, then in Verilog & C--, then on FPGA.
+A RISC-V core, first in Python, then in Verilog, then on FPGA.

 # Getting started